Thomas D. Elias: Let aging Feinstein serve out her term

 The bottom line: The wise thing and the fair thing to do is let Feinstein serve out her term, and so what if she needs a boost from her staff once in a while.

 Thomas D. Elias writes the syndicated California Focus column.
+He is author of the book, “The Burzynski Breakthrough: The Most Promising Cancer Treatment and the Government’s Campaign to Squelch It.”
 Readers may reach him at tdelias@aol.com.